andcetera/web-scraping-challenge/README.md

 - - -
 ## Background
-This new assignment consists of two technical products.
+This assignment consists of two technical products.
 You will submit the following deliverables:

+### Deliverable 1:
-- **Deliverable 1:** A Jupyter notebook containing code that scrapes the Mars news titles and preview text and prints/stores them in the following format:
+A Jupyter notebook containing code that scrapes the Mars news titles and preview text and prints/stores them in the following format:

 ```
 {'title': "NASA's MAVEN Observes Martian Light Show Caused by Major Solar Storm",
  'preview': "For the first time in its eight years orbiting Mars, NASA’s MAVEN mission witnessed two different types of ultraviolet aurorae simultaneously, the result of solar storms that began on Aug.
 27."}
  ```

+### Deliverable 2:
-- **Deliverable 2:** A Jupyter notebook containing code that scrapes the Mars weather data and that cleans, visualizes, and analyzes that data.
+A Jupyter notebook containing code that scrapes the Mars weather data and that cleans, visualizes, and analyzes that data.

 Analyze your dataset by using Pandas functions to answer the following questions: